 But many customers are leaving these savings on the table, often because they’re baffled by the energy market or daunted by the switching process.
 Just 15% of customers switch energy supplier each year.
 And Ofgem has found that 57% of households have never switched energy supplier or have switched just once.
 Elderly customers and households on low income are less likely to be actively engaged in the energy market and thus more likely to be paying over the odds for their fuel.
 The energy cap protects those 11 million under-engaged households.

 If you’re on a standard variable or default tariff – you can find your tariff name and details on your energy bill – you should already be seeing the cap applied to your bills.
-Your bills likely fell in January, when the cap was first introduced, but rose in April.
-Your supplier will have written to you to notify you of any changes in their pricing.

 If you’re on a fixed rate tariff, the energy cap doesn’t apply to you.
 But you’re most likely already paying a lower rate for your energy than the cap would guarantee you.